anton-martyniuk/anton-martyniuk/README.md

 I am an expert in OOP, DDD, Design Patterns, SOLID, DRY, KISS, YAGNI and various architectural principles.
 I enjoy writing clean and testable code that is easy to read and maintain.
 I am passionate about learning new technologies and building modern, robust and high-quality server and client side software.

-I enjoy sharing my knowledge and experience with other people that help them grew as a better developers.
+I enjoy sharing my knowledge and experience with other people that help them grow as a better developers.